WebFormsCore/WebFormsCore/README.md

 <%@ Page Language="C#" Route="/" CodeBehind="Default.aspx.cs" Inherits="Example.Default" %>
 ```

 You can configure the route of the page with the `Route` attribute.
-If you don't specify a route, it'll not be accessible with `app.MapPages()`.
+If you don't specify a route, it will not be accessible with `app.MapPages()`.

 ## Code-only UI
 It is also possible to map a control: